crazyuploader/TIL/linux/systemd/create-a-systemd-timer.md

 Systemd timers are a powerful alternative to `cron` for scheduling tasks, especially when you want better integration with system events like startup or specific conditions.
 Example of creating a simple systemd timer is given below -

-## Example: Run command at system startup
+## Example: Running a Command Automatically After System Boot

 ### 1. Create a systemd service file, for example: **_test_timer.service_**